Neha-238/Certificate-Verification-System/README.md

 <b>Features:</b> <br>
 <b>1.
 Admin Interface:</b>
- Excel Data Upload: Admins can upload an Excel file containing student information, such as certificate ID, student name, internship domain, starting date, and ending date.
-The system processes the Excel data and stores it in a MongoDB database.
+            <b>Excel Data Upload:</b> Admins can upload an Excel file containing student
+               information, such as certificate ID, student name, internship domain, starting date, and ending date.
+The system processes the Excel data and stores it in a MongoDB database. <br>
- Data Validation: The system validates the data from the Excel sheet to ensure accuracy and completeness before storing it.
+            <b>Data Validation:</b> The system validates the data from the Excel sheet to ensure
+             accuracy and completeness before storing it.

 <b>2.
-User Interface:</b>
+User Interface:</b> <br>
- Certificate Retrieval: Students can search for their certificates using a unique certificate ID.
-The system retrieves and displays the relevant certificate details, including the student’s name, internship domain, and the dates of the internship.
+         <b>Certificate Retrieval:</b> Students can search for their certificates using a unique
+            certificate ID.
+The system retrieves and displays the relevant certificate details, including the student’s name, internship domain, and the dates of the internship. <br>
- Certificate Display: A certificate template with fields (student name, internship domain, and dates) is populated dynamically based on the search results.
+         <b>Certificate Display:</b> A certificate template with fields (student name, internship
+            domain, and dates) is populated dynamically based on the search results. <br>
- Download Option: Students can download their certificate in a specified format (e.g., PDF) after viewing it.
+         <b> Download Option:</b> Students can download their certificate in a specified format
+             (e.g., PDF) after viewing it.<br>

 <b>3.
 Certificate Management:</b>
          <b>Certificate Format:</b> The system includes a predefined certificate format with